SchoolOfCode/week-6-hackathon-olivcat/Planning.md

 //The Instructions
 /\* Last night, one of the faithfuls met their fate.
 But before they were killed, they left behind a clue as to who the murdererous traitor might be.
-//Someone has left a scroll of parchment outside your door with some mysterious code written on it
+//A scroll of parchment outside your door with some mysterious code written on it.
-//Search the code to find the name of the potential traitor
+//Search the code to find the name of the potential traitor.
-//Here is a list of all the potential traitors to help you - "Linda", "Alexander", "Leanne", "Frankie"
+//Here is a list of all the potential traitors indentified so far by the faithfuls to help you - "Linda", "Alexander", "Leanne", "Frankie"
 //Write a function to decipher the code and find the name of the traitor.

 //The Plan to solve